ALBANY - If you thought 2009 was ugly in the state legislature, buckle up for 2010.

-Governor's spokesman Morgan Hook said Wednesday that with the spring state budget season on the horizon, the non-stop strife that has racked the state isn't likely to end anytime soon.
+Governor's spokesman Morgan Hook said this week that with the spring state budget season on the horizon, the non-stop strife that has racked the state isn't likely to end anytime soon.

 He said that he expects formidable battles over state spending reductions, necessary to balance the budget, to continue well into 2010 and beyond.

 "The bulk of the state's spending is in education and health care," Hook said.
 "We are going to have to make cuts and the bulk of those cuts are going to have to come from those areas."

 Paterson is targeting the two largest state expenses, school aid and Medicaid, for cuts in an attempt to close a huge budget gap, Hook said.
 The state Office of the Budget expects the gap to be between $7 and $9 billion in 201-2011, he said.
 This is more than double the sum that nearly brought the state to its knees in 2009-2010.